gak92/Module01_Capstone_Project/README.md

 # Coding Expo

-> This website is about the event Coding Expo using a design from Behance.
+> This website is about the event Coding Expo designed using a design from Behance.

 ## Built With